 Eleven40 is a wide theme and comes with 3 column (content area & 2 sidebars) by default.
 The layout can be changed easily to a 2 column website.
 The Eleven40 theme is the first to break out of the usual 960px layout and reaching a width of 1140px.

 Genesis is no doubt one of the best WordPress themes.
-It has fantastic design, killer child themes, premium support and affordable price.
+It has a fantastic design, killer child themes, premium support, and affordable price.
 Plus none of the above features require coding or anything, so you’re definitely in good hands.

 Which theme framework do you like the most?
-What do you think about Genesis Theme?
-Please share your thoughts in the comments below.
+If you have any Genesis-related questions, please drop me a line in the comments below.